Angela Vithoulkas: Eagle Waves Radio

 In 2013, Vithoulkas launched Eagles Waves radio as a digital radio station dedicated to small business matters in Sydney.
 The station claimed the title of "Australia's first and only radio station dedicated to empowering small businesses".
 The studio is located inside of Vithoulkas' VIVO cafe.

 In 2016, Vithoulkas relaunched Eagle Waves Radio with her own podcast, 'The Brew with Angela Vithoulkas'.
 The audio-visual podcast series explores the lives and journeys of successful Australians.

 Political career

-In 2012, Angela Vithoulkas ran as an independent in the City of Sydney, as part of the Living Sydney.
+In 2012, Vithoulkas ran as an independent in the City of Sydney, as part of the Living Sydney.
 She was re-elected in 2016 for a further 4 years as part of the Sydney Matters Team.
 At the 2021 local government elections, Vithoulkas ran as part of the Small Business Party but was unsuccessful in her bid for a third term on the council.

 Living Sydney, 2012–14

 In 2012, Vithoulkas was approached by real estate agent and former campaign manager to Lord Mayor Clover Moore, Barry Goldman to run for public office as part of the Living Sydney Independent party.
 Mr Goldman established the team due to frustrations with Clover Moore's council's inaction for business and transport reforms, including controversial reforms to the business voting laws of Sydney.
 The 8-week campaign for City of Sydney Council was almost entirely personally funded by Vithoulkas, resulting in her election as a City of Sydney Councillor.

 Vithoulkas and the Sydney Living party was endorsed by the Consumer's and Tax Payer's association and media personality Alan Jones – however the party denied any link the organisation, likely due to their anti-carbon tax stance.

 The Living Sydney team received 8.4% of the vote for councillor (5524 total votes) and Vithoulkas received 9.8% of Lord Mayoral votes (6722 total votes).